 Did you hear that, Winona Ryder???
 One.
 In.
 A. Million.
 Have your people call Ken's people or risk #FOMO.
 We fans want the star of Beetlejuice, Heathers (recently featured in Riverdale), Mr. Deeds, Mermaids, and Stranger Things on #TVGuidanceCounselor!.
 You can talk about what it was like to be married to Keanu Reeves, whose next John Wick installment premieres on May 17th!!!

-Until Winona gets savvy to the goodness that is Ken Reid, look for Ken and I at the Boston Sci Fi Film Fest in 2020.
+Until Winona gets savvy to the goodness that is Ken Reid, look for Ken and I at #FanExpo in August 2019 and Boston Sci Fi Film Fest in 2020.
 And, yes, we may be joined by a famous Buffy alum, but you didn't hear that from me!

 "Stay classy, San Diego!"